 Let’s Review: What You Need to Know About Internal Linking

-It’s really important that you structure your content in a way that makes it readable for your audience and doesn’t give them a brain freeze.
+It’s really important that you structure your content in a way that makes it readable for your audience and doesn’t cause them to click off the page.

-If you don’t have a good visual flow this is going to make it harder for your reader to get through all of your material.
+If you don’t have a good visual flow to your website, then this is going to make it harder for your reader to get through all of your material.

-So what you want is for it to be easy to read, digestible for your audience and ultimately you want a coherent and organized presentation of your content.
+Ultimately, you want your content and your website to be easy to read and easily digestible for your audience.
+Further, you want a coherent and organized presentation of your content.

 First, I create an image that explains the subject and then put the title of the post on this image.

-Following the same or a similar structure is going to add visual flow to your page and it’d be a shame to lose your reader mid-way through because your visual flow is just too tedious to follow.
+Following the same or a similar structure is going to add visual flow to your page and it would be a shame to lose your reader mid-way through because your visual flow is just too tedious and complicated to follow.